 We actively involve students in the evaluation, monitoring and embedding of the Access and Participation Plan.
 Student representatives feed into the monitoring and evaluation of our strategic measures through the sub-committees of the University Learning and Teaching Committee and other working groups.
+We will further formalise this process by including the evaluation of University wide initiatives within the Programme Voice Group agenda from 2020-21.
 We will continue to strengthen the way we work in partnership with students expanding the range of initiatives co-developed with students and ensuring the active engagement of our target student groups.